icatproject/search_api/README.md

 The Search API is middleware that verifies a JWT, validates it against Scigateway auth, and filters search results from OpenSearch based on user permissions before returning authorised data to the client.

-The OpenAPI spec can be found at `/docs`
+The OpenAPI spec can be found at `/docs`.

+## JWT metadata
+The API looks for the `investigations` tag in the decoded jwt metadata, it then uses this to apply a filter to the search results.

 ## Example Request
 ```commandline